Ultimate Furlough (and JSS) FAQs – Updated 16 November 2020

 - the hours the individual was furloughed for in that claim period.

-These records must be kept for at least six years.
+These records must be kept for at least five years.

 With flexible furlough, it is possible to vary the hours someone is required to work as you wish (with their agreement) but all changes must be clearly documented.
 For example, they could work 50% of hours for two weeks, and then 100% for one week (for example to cover someone’s holiday) and then back to 50%.